datoviz/datoviz/README.md

 ### Technical notes to C/C++ developers

-* **Memory management.** Datoviz uses opaque pointers and manages its own memory.
+* **🧠 Memory management.** Datoviz uses opaque pointers and manages its own memory.
 While we have taken great care in proper memory allocation, C is inherently unsafe.
 Porting the relatively light high-level code of Datoviz (scene API) to a more modern and safer language may be considered in the future.
-* **C/C++ usage.** Datoviz employs a restricted and straightforward usage of C, with very limited C++ functionality (mostly common dynamic data structures, in ~10% of the code).
+* **💻 C/C++ usage.** Datoviz employs a restricted and straightforward usage of C, with very limited C++ functionality (mostly common dynamic data structures, in ~10% of the code).
-* **Data copies.** When passing data to visuals, data is copied by default to Datoviz for memory safety reasons.
+* **📂 Data copies.** When passing data to visuals, data is copied by default to Datoviz for memory safety reasons.
 This might impact performance and memory usage when handling large datasets (tens of millions of points).
 We will soon document how to avoid these extra copies and prevent crashes related to Datoviz accessing deallocated memory.
-* **Modular architecture.** Datoviz v0.2+ features a modular architecture where the low-level Vulkan-specific rendering engine is decoupled from the higher-level visual and interactive logic.
+* **🏗️ Modular architecture.** Datoviz v0.2+ features a modular architecture where the low-level Vulkan-specific rendering engine is decoupled from the higher-level visual and interactive logic.
 A private asynchronous message-based protocol is used internally, enabling a future Javascript/WebAssembly/WebGPU port of Datoviz, which we plan to work on in the coming years.
-* **Contributing.** This modular architecture allows C/C++ contributors without GPU knowledge to propose improvements and new functionality in the higher-level parts.
+* **👥 Contributing.** This modular architecture allows C/C++ contributors without GPU knowledge to propose improvements and new functionality in the higher-level parts.
-* **Bindings.** While we provide raw ctypes bindings in Python to the Datoviz C API, our goal is to implement as much functionality in C/C++ to offer the same functionality to other languages that may provide Datoviz bindings in the future (Julia, Rust, R, MATLAB...).
+* **🔗 Bindings.** While we provide raw ctypes bindings in Python to the Datoviz C API, our goal is to implement as much functionality in C/C++ to offer the same functionality to other languages that may provide Datoviz bindings in the future (Julia, Rust, R, MATLAB...).

 <!-- FUNDING -->